Castika/SolaSola/readme.md

 -   **RAM (Allocated to Docker)**: Minimum 4GB, **8GB+ recommended**.
 -   **CPU**: 2 cores or more (4+ cores recommended).
 -   **Storage**: Minimum 15GB of free space for the Docker image and AI models.
--   **GPU (Optional)**: An NVIDIA GPU with CUDA support will significantly speed up AI processing.
-The application will automatically use the CPU if a compatible GPU is not found.

 ---